stefanofa/awesome/TOPICS.md

 *   [mui/base-ui](https://github.com/mui/base-ui) - Unstyled UI components for building accessible web apps and design systems.
 From the creators of Radix, Floating UI, and Material UI.

 *   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Build your design system with React, Svelte, Vue, and Solid.
-Powered by State Machines
+40+ Framework Agnostic Headless Components

 *   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more